anthonysecco/ford-transit-door-interface/README.md

 ### Engine Monitoring

 It's possible to monitor the Transit Engine On/Off state by monitoring ground on the Brown w/ Yellow Stripe wire (pin #29).
+Unfortunately all inputs are utilized by the doors.
 By adding a Shelly Plus Add-on, I believe this could be connected to the Available GPIO pin on the Shelly.
 Additionally, it's possible to add another Shelly Plus RGBW PM or a Shelly i4 DC for this purpose.

 ### Feedback